 Family, friends, colleagues, associates and many strangers strive to form a web of connected circles around you.
 Some of these connections stay strong over your lifetime, some linger on the back of your mind as part of your experiences, and some stay forgotten.
 Yet, there is always a chance, for these connections to change and that is what makes our life so precious.
 However, with Death there is a certain finality to it.
 There is nothing that you can do to alter the connection as you are left only with their memories.
 Losing someone to death is an absolute life altering experience.
 You can never view the fabric of time with the same lens.

 Losing my grandfather was one of the most difficult moments of my life.
 I felt as if I had lost the guide to my moral compass.
 I do have my friends and God to thank for helping me deal with the tough times.
 Death has brutally ended a friendship, but also brought together a beautiful friendship that I cherish to this day.
 It has taught me several valuable lessons about the importance of goodness, kindness, and other virtues that I had not cared about earlier.
 I hope I have put some of these virtues to good, by helping others get through their tough times.
 I can only hope that I have lived up to the expectations of those who are no longer here, and through my actions and thoughts have managed to keep the bond as strong as it was when they were here.
 As long as life flows through me, I will cherish the memories, and the bonds between us.
-To quote a line from the movie The Gladiator.
-I will see you again, but not yet, not yet.
+I know you all are there somewhere and in that i find solace.